Defending Your Life

 Would his strategy work?

-48 Hours correspondent Peter Van Sant
+48 Hours correspondent Peter Van Sant reports.

 Joe Ward remembers the crime scene after Lee Jones was murdered in 1988.
 A homicide detective for the Snohomish County sheriff’s office, he was sent to investigate the killing.